flapjack/flapjack.io/USING.md

 Flapjack executive processes events from the 'events' list in redis.
 It does a blocking read on redis so new events are picked off the events list and processed as soon as they created.

-When executive decides somebody ought to be notified (for a problem, recovery, or acknowledgement or what-have-you) it looks up contact information and then creates a notification job on one of the notification queues (eg sms_notifications) in rescue, or via the jabber_notifications or pagerduty_notifications redis lists which are processed by the jabber_gateway and pagerduty_gateway respectively.
+When executive decides somebody ought to be notified (for a problem, recovery, or acknowledgement or what-have-you) it looks up contact information and then creates a notification job on one of the notification queues (eg sms_notifications) in rescue, or via the jabber_notifications or pagerduty_notifications redis lists which are processed by the jabber and pagerduty gateways respectively.

 ### Resque Workers